-ENGR111 Intro to Engineering 3 credits (3 lec hrs/wk)
+ENGR111 Intro to Engineering 3 credits (3 lec hrs/wk) Prerequisite(s): (MTH111Z)

 Topics include: survey of the engineering profession, educational and professional development, standards of practice; engineering information, calculations and analysis.
 Students will complete an engineering design project will be incorporated.
+This course may be taken 1 time for credit.

-ENGR112 Engineering Computation 4 credits (3 lec, 3 lab hrs/wk)
+ENGR112 Engineering Computation 4 credits (3 lec, 3 lab hrs/wk) Prerequisite(s): (MTH111Z)

 Introduction to engineering problem solving by means of programmed numerical methods.
-Exposure to fundamentals of computational systems, logical analysis, algorithm development, and program input/output design.
+Exposure to fundamentals of computational systems, logical analysis, algorithm development, and program input/ output design.
 A higher-level programming language will be presented and utilized.